What do you guys do for work/careers?

 Re: What do you guys do for work/careers?

-1) Not sure why you think listing any kind of education would put you above personal judgement (or why you think that anyone has been judging you for your inferior education).ker0uac wrote: ↑Mon May 03, 2021 8:55 am But if ya'll must know so I as to stop judging me personally, I have a B.S in Engineering Physics, a masters in Financial Engineering, and a MBA.
+ker0uac wrote: Mon May 03, 2021 8:55 am But if ya'll must know so I as to stop judging me personally, I have a B.S in Engineering Physics, a masters in Financial Engineering, and a MBA.
 In college, I researched the growth of carbon nanotubes for semiconductor applications. ...

 It's fine to ask the question what you do for job/career.
 We are all curious.
 But don't be upset when people dnt give a f**k about your job/career.
 Your over-attachment to your career doesnt make you more successful than anyone.
 It only makes u a slave to your career.
 Life is too short to be just one thing.